Karelus/svelte-online-store-ui/README.md

 # About the application
-Small sport store UI built with React to showcase rendering and state management.
+Small sport store UI built with Svelte to showcase rendering and state management.
 Uses JS-object as a representation of JSON-payload from the API.

 ---